Fashion Faux Pas Revisted

 2. The Rule Of Three

 I’d recommend doing it this way to avoid your looks getting too messy.
-And only ever do it with one style – colour, patterns or accessories – NEVER all at the same time.
+And only ever do it with one style – color, patterns or accessories – NEVER all at the same time.

-If you want an example of how it is done, check out FashionBeans reader favourite L.B.M 1911, who release some of the best lookbooks we see on site:
+If you want an example of how it is done, check out FashionBeans reader favorite L.B.M 1911, who release some of the best lookbooks we see on site:

 3. Black & Brown